frankframework/frank-manual/docs/source/gettingStarted/configurationSyntaxChecking.rst

 #.
 If you see this dialog, you have to install the Java Development Kit version 8 as is explained in the following steps.
 If you do not see the dialog, you can proceed to step 9.
 #.
 If you already have Java 8, proceed to step 8.
 #.
 Press the button and follow the instructions to download the Red Hat OpenJDK.
-Alternatively, you may following the instructions of https://code.visualstudio.com/docs/java/java-tutorial.
+Alternatively, you may follow the instructions of https://code.visualstudio.com/docs/java/java-tutorial.
 #.
 The instructions in the previous step should have asked you to set the ``JAVA_HOME`` environment variable.
 You may have missed that, so we also tell you how to set ``JAVA_HOME`` here.
 Please do the following:

    a.
 Figure out the path of your ``java.exe`` executable.
 This path should end with ``\bin\java.exe``.
 Please omit this last part to get the value you need for ``JAVA_HOME``.
 For example, if the path is ``C:\Program Files\Java\jdk1.8.0_251\bin\java.exe``, then the value you need is ``C:\Program Files\Java\jdk1.8.0_251``.
 Remember this value.